cloudevents/spec/http-webhook.md

 ## 1. Introduction

-"Web hooks" are a popular pattern to deliver notifications between applications and via HTTP endpoints.
-Applications that make notifications available, allow for other applications to register an HTTP endpoint to which notifications are delivered once available.
+["Webhooks"][Webhooks] are a popular pattern to deliver notifications between applications and via HTTP endpoints.
+Applications that make notifications available, allow for other applications to register an HTTP endpoint to which notifications are delivered.

-This specification defines a HTTP method by how notifications are delivered by the sender, an authorization model for event delivery to protect the receiver, and a registration handshake that protects the sender from being abused for flooding arbitrary HTTP sites with requests.
+This specification defines a HTTP method by how notifications are delivered by the sender, an authorization model for event delivery to protect the delivery target, and a registration handshake that protects the sender from being abused for flooding arbitrary HTTP sites with requests.

 ### 1.1.
 Conformance